In-N-Out Photos Of Ghislaine Maxwell, Alleged Epstein Conspirator, Might Have Been Photoshopped

 The news outlet reached out to Outfront Media, the advertising agency that manages the billboard, and tried to clear up the discrepancy with the advertisement.
 According to the report, a spokesperson for Outfront said that the billboard in question had never shown an advertisement for the Good Boys movie according to its records, and the ad agency believed that the photos of Maxwell were photoshopped to show the billboard for the movie.

-The Daily Mail also raises questions about the technology the alleged photographer used to snap the photo.
-While the individual claimed to have stumbled upon Maxwell at the In-N-Out location in Los Angeles, the photo appeared to be snapped with a high quality camera lens rather than a smartphone, which might make more sense in the described scenario.
+Daily Mail also raises questions about the technology the alleged photographer used to snap the photo.
+While the individual claimed to have stumbled upon Maxwell at the In-N-Out location in Los Angeles, the photo appeared to be snapped with a high-quality camera lens rather than a smartphone, which might make more sense in the reported scenario.

-Maxwell also was described as eating alone, despite two visible drink cups in the photograph.
-She was also described to have been dining with a dog, though the dog was not present in either of the two photos published by The New York Post.
-In one of the two photographs, Maxwell seems to be caught off guard by the photographer, though in the other photo she seems to be looking directly into the camera.
+Maxwell was described as eating alone, despite two visible drink cups in the photograph.
+She was also described to have been dining with a dog, though the dog was not present in either of the two photos published by New York Post.
+In one of the two photographs, Maxwell seems to be caught off-guard by the photographer, though in the other photo, she seems to be looking directly into the camera.

 Meanwhile, per a previous report from The Inquisitr, Maxwell allegedly trotted around the world for a decade following Epstein’s 2007 plea deal in Florida.
-The alleged In-N-Out eater and Epstein collaborator seemed to call residences in London, Paris, New York, and boats in the Caribbean home over the course of ten years.
+The alleged In-N-Out eater and Epstein collaborator seemed to call residences in London, Paris, New York, and boats in the Caribbean home over the course of 10 years.